Discover which states offer free CNA reciprocity in 2026

 Alabama

-To transfer to the Alabama Nurse Aide Registry and practice in this state, you must already have a contract to work in a nursing home, hospice, community mental health center, hospital, or home health agency.
+To transfer your certification to the Alabama Nurse Aide Registry and practice in this state, you must already have a contract to work in a nursing home, hospice, community mental health center, hospital, or home health agency.
 Alabama doesn’t have a reciprocity form for entering the CNA registry.

 Georgia